Carapaz wins men’s road race for Ecuador’s 1st cycling medal

-OYAMA, Japan (AP) — Richard Carapaz rode away from the biggest names in cycling to win the Olympic road race Saturday, giving Ecuador its first medal of any color in the sport in one of its marquee events.

-Embracing his nickname of “The Locomotive,” Carapaz rode away from American breakaway buddy Brandon McNulty as they approached the finish at Fuji International Speedway on the first full day of the Tokyo Games.
-He slapped his handlebars in celebration as he crossed the line, where Carapaz was greeted with loud cheers by one of the few crowds allowed amid the pandemic.
+“The truth is this is the best moment,” Carapaz said with a smile.
+“It is an incredible moment that words can’t describe.”

+Dangling around his neck was just the third Olympic medal ever won by his small South American country.
+The other two belong to Jefferson Perez, who won race walking gold at the 1996 Atlanta Games and silver at the 2008 Beijing Games.

-The chasing group rounded the corner in sight of him at the finish line, then played a game of cat-and-mouse for the other two medals.
-Belgian star Wout van Aert, who did everything he could to pull back Carapaz on the run-in to the finish, was rewarded for the effort by edging Tour de France champion Tadej Pogacar in a photo finish.
+The chasing group rounded the corner in sight of Carapaz at the finish line, then played a game of cat-and-mouse for the other two medals.
+Van Aert, who did everything he could to pull back Carapaz on the run-in to the finish, was rewarded for the effort by edging Tour de France champion Pogacar in a photo finish.

-Carapaz, who finished third at the Tour six days ago, was given merely an outsider’s chance on what was widely considered one of the toughest courses in Olympic history.
-But with just one teammate on the start line, Carapaz wound up playing off other powerhouse teams, ultimately getting his tactics just right when it mattered the most.

-The only other Olympic medals ever won by Ecuador have come in race walking.
-Jefferson Perez captured gold at the 1996 Atlanta Games and added a silver medal at the 2008 Games in Beijing.
+“We knew beforehand it was going to be difficult,” van Aert said.
+“Carapaz stayed ahead very well.
+We knew he would be very, very strong, and he deserved the win.”

 Dutch rider Bauke Mollema was fourth and Canadian Michael Woods fifth after launching a failed attack of his own.